 On 27 May 2015, the National Stadium in Warsaw played host to a Europa League final that, to most, is famed for being Sevilla’s record-breaking fourth title and second in their hat-trick of continental triumphs.
 Whilst their periodic dominance in the tournament is rightly remembered, this particular final held an unforeseen significance that stems much further than on-field antics and unrivalled records.

-Since the formation of the Ukrainian Premier League in 1991, and throughout most of their preceding years as a club, FC Dnipro have long lived in the shadows of Shakhtar Donetsk and Dynamo Kyiv, but despite their domestic inferiority in comparison to Ukraine’s powerhouse pair, rooted amongst the greatest teams to have represented the Eastern European country on the continental stage is Dnipro’s class of 2015.
+Since the formation of the Ukrainian Premier League in 1991, and throughout most of their preceding years as a club, FC Dnipro have long lived in the shadows of Shakhtar Donetsk and Dynamo Kyiv, but despite their domestic inferiority in comparison to Ukraine’s powerhouse pair, rooted amongst the greatest teams to have represented the country on the continental stage is Dnipro’s class of 2015.

 In the football season to take place during the war in Donbass, football fans nationwide wallowed in brief moments of pride as Dnipro portrayed an element of strength and fortitude in the country’s otherwise disastrous state of affairs.
 Led by the devastating duo of Yevhen Konoplyanka and Nikola Kalinić, both of whom, in their prime years, thrived amongst an experienced side that included Artem Fedetskyi and all-time record appearance maker Ruslan Rotan, they had a recipe for success.

 The extent of their success, however, was not expected in the slightest – especially given the 600-mile round trip players and fans had to endure for European home games during the knockout stages.